 Avoiding Plagiarism, Research Integrity, and Information Security are mandatory courses that should be completed during your first term.
+You will be required to upload your certificates of completion to each of these tasks on the iPassport system.

 You will also need to complete a Training Needs Analysis (TNA) form which should be uploaded with your first Graduate Supervision Report (GSR).